lilanrex/lilanrex/README.md

 ### Hi there 👋
+I'm Olanrewaju, a software engineer and web developer.
+I love building and shipping apps that scale.
+I'm also a data scientist, leveraging the power data to build meaningful and impactful products.
+I'm constantly learning and open to collaborations! free to reach out if you want to connect!
 <!--
 **lilanrex/lilanrex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.